escapin/ElectionManager/README.md

 # Election Manager

 An Election Manager for sElect.
-It allows to create, customize, and remove **secure** and **verifiable** elections powered by sElect.
+It allows one to create, customize, and remove **secure** and **verifiable** elections powered by sElect.